sasa-b/php-bihupp-qrcode/README.md

 Adding a QR code in the defined format to invoices enables end-users to make payments by scanning the QR code through their mobile banking app.

 For Kotlin library go to [kotlin-bihupp-qrcode](https://github.com/sasa-b/kotlin-bihupp-qrcode).

+**To verify validity of the QR Code or to generate one manually, use [bihupp-qrcode-validator](https://s-co.tech/bihupp-qrcode-verifikator)**

 ## Table of contents